General Chemistry · Unit 03

 Molar mass = atomic/molecular mass expressed in g/mol

-When you use molar mass in calculations later, the number comes from the periodic table atomic mass — and now you know why it looks the way it does.
+• When you use molar mass in calculations, the number comes from the periodic table atomic mass.
+Now you know why.

 • This connection is the bridge between the microscopic world of individual atoms and the macroscopic world of grams on a balance.